Hotel Waste Management: Recycling The Hotel Waste To Cut Costs

 Other waste – 25%

-The message from this breakdown is that a business can easily increase their recycling to c.75% whilst significantly reducing spend on waste management.
+The message from this breakdown is that a business can easily increase their recycling to c.75% whilst significantly reducing spend on waste management services.

 At Waster – we always suggest that you implement the easiest solutions first.
 In the context of improving hotel waste management practises – we would say implement cardboard and commingled collections first.